codetinkerhack/Eeny-meeny-miny-moe/README.md

 In order to execute solution from command line please run following steps from the project folder:

-Build jar

-Using gradle wrapper:
+Build jar using gradle wrapper:

     ./gradlew clean fatJar